99% of our travelers rated this extension “Excellent” in 2015

 En route, you may stop at the Belleek Pottery Visitor Centre (depending on the day of the week) in County Fermanagh, Northern Ireland—a world-famous pottery works that has been producing fine china since 1857.
 The techniques used for making Irish pottery have been handed down from generation to generation.

-Upon leaving Belleek, you'll continue on to Sligo, a port town so rich in shellfish that it translates into "Shelly Place" in Gaelic.
-After enjoying lunch on your own, you'll visit the neighboring village of Drumcliffe, stopping by a churchyard where Nobel Prize-winning poet, William Butler Yeats, was laid to rest.
+Upon leaving Belleek, you'll continue on to County Sligo to lunch on your own before stopping by a churchyard where Nobel Prize-winning poet, William Butler Yeats, was laid to rest in the neighboring village of Drumcliffe.

 You'll arrive at your hotel in Galway in the late afternoon.
 Dinner will be on your own this evening.